department-of-veterans-affairs/vets-api/docs/setup/running_natively.md

 ENV['CLAMD_UNIX_SOCKET'] = '/usr/local/etc/clamav/clamd.sock'
 ```

-*Note you will need to comment this line out before committing again*
+*Note you will need to comment this line out before pushing to GitHub*

 1. In terminal run the following command
 ```